-- 5.1 An individual who is eligible to become a member may do so on application to the Trust, or by being invited by the Trust to become a member of the staff constituency in accordance with paragraph 7. - 5.2 An individual shall become a member on the date his or her name is added to the Trust's register of members, and shall cease to be a member on the date his or her name is removed from the register of members.
+- 5.1 An individual who is eligible to become a member may do so on application to the Trust, or by being invited by the Trust to become a member of the staff constituency in accordance with paragraph 7. - 5.2 An individual shall become a member on the date their name is added to the Trust's register of members and shall cease to be a member on the date their name is removed from the register of members.